MstAnarkoli/Data-Science-Project_health-study/README.md

 ## Project Overview

-As a data analyst at a research institute have been given access to data from a health study with information about the participants’ age, gender, weight, height, blood pressure, cholesterol level, smoking habits and whether they have a certain disease or not.
+As a data analyst at a research institute have been given access to data from a health study with information about the participants’ age, gender, weight, height, blood pressure, cholesterol level, smoking habits and whether they have any disease or not.
-This project focuses on analyzing   Health Data from the research institute using Python and present results in a Jupyter Notebook.
+This project focuses on analyzing  **Health Data** from the research institute using Python and present results in a Jupyter Notebook.
 The goal is to discover meaningful insights and build visualizations that help to understand the underlying trends and patterns.

 ## Project Structure
 Data Analysis with Python(Hälsostudie)
 │
 ├── data/
 │   └──health_study_dataset.csv     # Original dataset
 │
 │
 ├── notebooks/